Sonu-Dutta/Form-Validation/README.md

-# Calculator
+# Form Validation

 ## Overview

-### This is a Project on JavaScript, that performs addition, subtraction, multiplication and division!
+### This is a Project on JavaScript, it verifies username and password!

 ![](./media/design.png)